Isn’t all wrapping paper recyclable?

 If the wrapping paper is clearly ‘metallic’ or coated (often plastic) in some way, or covered in glitter, it probably can’t be recycled either.

 And, whatever you do, before recycling any wrapping paper, ALWAYS remove any plastic sticky tape, ribbons and bows (and reuse anything you can next time while aiming not to buy any more) that can’t be recycled.

 On the subject of tape, we recommend using paper tape as it’s plastic free, biodegradable and generally home compostable.
-When you are next buying wrapping paper, consider buying paper that is recyclable.
+When you are next buying wrapping paper, consider opting for paper that is both made from recycled paper and is recyclable.

 What are the alternatives?

 From traditional brown paper (think Postman Pat) to more eye-catching kraft paper options, recyclable wrapping paper is generally biodegradable and home compostable.
 Ideally, look for one that is also made from recycled paper, is sold unwrapped or minimally packaged, is sustainably sourced (FSC or similar) and clearly labelled as recyclable.
 In the UK, we have seen a major improvement this year, with retailers ranging from high street giants M&S and John Lewis to leading supermarkets having more sustainable products more widely available than in recent years.

 - Make your own wrapping paper and gift bags

 Whether you choose old newspaper/magazines or unwanted fabric, scraps of paper or recycled paper that the kids can decorate themselves, get creative!

 Save and reuse your wrapping paper, including any you receive.
 The same goes for gift bags, bows, boxes and so on.
 And recycle, home compost and dispose of anything you can’t repurpose.